Anawil34/Legal_LLM/README.md

 # About
 - This is one of my Hackathon in SuperAI Engineer 2024.
 The goal is to finetune LLM to be able to classify the legal activity whether it is legit or not
+- The data is Thai language, text-based, legal activity data with many type of legal activites and people that performs said.
-- My team try to use LLM to give both classification and Reasons for that classification
+- My team ultilize LLM finetuning technique to give make LLM both accurately classify legal activaty and give Reasons for the said classification

 ## Method
+- Model used llama-3-8b-Instruct-bnb-4bit
-We LlamaFactory to finetune the model with LORA + DPO
+- LlamaFactory to finetune the model with LORA + DPO

 ## Sample Output